Physlex/PythonOOD/README.md

 ## First official python project, using oop and more proper file structure

-- There is a simple goal in place, show off the skills I have in a useful language,
+- There is a simple goal in place, show off the skills I have in a useful language
-- I wil eventually add some extra tech like mysql-server and apache web server

 ### Currently developed skills
-  - OOD/OOP
+  - OOD/OOP w/ python
   - Factory design pattern

 ### Tech Skills